 Want to improve your core strength while you row?
+Wondering how to build your core and tone your muscles?
 Need some ideas or tips on how to better engage your midsection as you work out on Hydrow?
 In this article, we’ll give you some tips on how to improve core strength and achieve a more well-rounded overall workout.

 Why core matters in rowing machine workouts

 To perform the rowing stroke correctly, your core should be engaged the entire time.
 Activating your abdominal muscles ensures your other muscle groups can work at their full potential.

 While you can get away with rowing while not engaging your core, you’ll eventually hit a ceiling with regard to speed and endurance.
 Core activation prepares your body to work against resistance, and in rowing we want to connect with the resistance because this is what creates power, speed, and sweat!

 Another reason rowing is great for core definition is that rowing is a terrific fat-burning workout.
 Since rowing engages the majority of the muscles in your body, you’ll turn on more total muscle fibers, which means you’ll light up more of the metabolic furnace that torches fat and builds lean toned muscle.

 How to build your core and get stronger abs using a rowing machine

 The key to engaging your core during a rowing workout is to understand what your core actually does during each part of the rowing stroke.
 To help clarify this, let’s go through each part of the rowing stroke in the order we teach them at Hydrow.

 As you enter the finish, your core muscles help you stabilize as you lean slightly backward.
 This isn’t a big lean - think one o’clock on a clock face at most - but it’s enough that your core will turn on to keep you balanced.